OpenDroneMap/WebODM/slate/source/includes/_quickstart.md

 ## How To Process Images

-We'll explore how to process some aerial images and retrieve the results.
+In this tutorial we'll explore how to process an orthophoto from a set of aerial images.
 To do that we'll need to:

  - Authenticate
  - Create a [Project](#project).
 Projects are a way to group together related [Task](#task) items
  - Upload some images to create a [Task](#task)
  - Check for [Task](#task) progress.
 Photogrammetry can take a long time, so results could take a few minutes to a few hours to be processed.
- - Download an orthophoto from a successful [Task](#task)
+ - Download the resulting orthophoto.

 <aside class="notice">Most of the examples in this document use <a href="http://docs.python-requests.org/en/latest/index.html" target="_blank">requests</a>.
 Make sure it's installed before running any code:<br/><br/>